ShivalingBiradar/Python-for-Devops/README.md

-# PythonforDevops
+# Python for Devops

-This is a Python repository for Devops
+## This is a Python repository for Devops